 Watch the video to get a quick overview.
-Or, if you are from the small minority that likes to read, click on this link to see Actual CAT 2017 paper, and PDF's that contain the actual question paper in a student friendly format with embedded Video solution links.
+Or, if you are from the small minority that likes to read, click on this link to see Actual CAT 2017 question paper, CAT 2018 question paper, CAT 2019 question paper and PDF's that contain the actual question paper in a student friendly format with embedded Video solution links.

 What is CAT Syllabus ?

 CAT exam officially does not prescribe a syllabus.
 But based on what we have seen in CAT exam over the past many years, we can reasonably infer some things.
-Watch the video to know the outline, or of course you can click on this link to get an overview of all topics discussed as a part of 2IIM's online CAT coaching and how to schedule your preparation as a bonus to getting to know the syllabus.
+Watch the video to know the outline, or of course you can click on this link - CAT Previous year papers to get an overview of all topics discussed as a part of 2IIM's online CAT coaching and how to schedule your preparation as a bonus to getting to know the syllabus.